NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/R2DTool/HAZ.rst

 User-defined Earthquakes
 ------------------------

 The **User-defined Earthquakes** application loads the results of an **Earthquake Scenario Simulation** that has been run previously.
 The **User-defined Earthquakes** application input pane is given in :numref:`fig-UserSelectEQ`.
 As seen in the figure, the user is required to input the file path to the ``EventGrid.csv`` file.
-If the gournd motions are not in the same folder as the ``EventGrid.csv`` file, then the user needs to input the directory path to the folder containing the ground motions.
+If the ground motions are not in the same folder as the ``EventGrid.csv`` file, then the user needs to input the directory path to the folder containing the ground motions.

 .. _fig-UserSelectEQ: